GROWTH PLAYBOOK:

 Ongoing Support + Fine-Tuning

-Social media trends, algorithms, + audience habits shift quickly.
+Social media trends, algorithms and audience habits shift quickly.
 What worked six months ago may no longer work.
 Keep measuring: which posts perform, when people are most active, what content your audience saves or shares.
-Then refine.
-Adjust content mix, posting schedule + messaging.
+Then refine and adjust content mix, posting schedule and messaging.
 Learn from both wins + misses.